s17btn/css-kit/README.md

 ## Naming Convention
 We're aiming to use the popular syntax of BEM for structuring our CSS.
 BEM makes creating modular styles and components easy.
 Read [Harry Robert's BEM Article](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for a great primer on it's use and pros + cons.

-### Modules
+### Components
-Each module has it's own file and is kept within the `css/modules` directory.
+Each module has it's own file and is kept within the `css/components` directory.
 The name of the file should mach the name of the module.

-A module should be a reusable component on a page, e.g: a breadcrumb.
+A component should be a reusable element on a page, e.g: a breadcrumb.
 Elements should only be selected by class, within a module all elements should be flat.

 ```scss
 .Breadcrumb{